 - Understand the importance of a value of information analyses

-- Evaluate the quality of a model
+- Evaluate the properties and quality of a model

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.